 The 'lipstick' superslims packs were viewed as most appealing in all groups.
-Unlike king-size and more standard shaped superslims packs they were described as 'cute' and referred to as 'Barbie fags' due to their small pack size and the perception of a toy-like appearance.
+Unlike king-size and more standard shaped superslims packs they were described as "cute" and referred to as "Barbie fags" due to their small pack size.
 These slimmer cigarette packs tapped into desired female traits such as femininity and glamour.